citp/privacy-policy-historical/p/pa/pal/palemoon.org.md

 ### Data Retention

 In principle we store data only for as long as is reasonably necessary/commonly practiced to operate our sites and services.

-Site access logs are cycled regularly, at which point particuarly old entries will be discarded.
-This retention never exceeds 1 year.
+Site access logs are cycled regularly, at which point old entries will be discarded.
+This site access log retention is in principle 10 days or less.
+This period of time balances privacy concerns with the need to ensure that log processing systems have time to operate, that operators have time to monitor and fix technical, security and performance problems, that any abuse reports can be supplied with relevant data to authorities, and that data aggregation systems (i.e.: administration graphs of server load and usage, needed to adjust resources based on our usership) have time to operate.
+These logs will not be used for any other purposes, nor will they be archived or stored in any way past their retention period.

 Forum accounts are pruned occasionally to prevent unnecessary storage of personal information in our database (based on last-logged-in data).
+Forum accounts will be purged in manually-initiated pre-announced purges by forum staff.

+Pale Moon Sync accounts are automatically purged if unused, in regular (weekly) maintenance windows, using the retention period as outlined in the Pale Moon Sync terms.

 ### Data disclosure to third parties

 Data about your visits is not transmitted to any third parties.
-Any backup and inspection of such data will be restricted to transfer over encrypted connections to prevent eavesdropping.
+Any backup and inspection of such data will be restricted to transfer over encrypted connections to prevent eavesdropping, and copies will be deleted as soon as their purpose has been fulfilled.

 In principle, we never disclose visitor data to third parties, including our partners.
 An exception to this non-disclosure principle is if your visit or behavior is either suspect of abuse or criminal activity (i.e.: if you perform misconduct, we may report you to the relevant authorities), or if such disclosure is mandated by a court order that is valid in the country where either the domain owner or the hosting server resides (i.e.: we will not obstruct justice, but will not volunteer this information unless legally required to do so).
 We may also disclose this information in order to establish, exercise or defend our legal rights (including providing information to third parties to prevent fraud).